 I hope that helps, I will add these questions and any more you have to my fasting summary and rotational fasting guide as I build it out.

-If you have more questions please post them in the comments and I will see what I can do to help.
+If you have more questions and if your ready to finally do this, please post them in the comments and I will see what I can do to help.

 We can do better!